sachinkgp/RB/README.md

-# Getting Started with Create React App

-Use Below mentioned command in the any directory to run the application.
+# Use Below mentioned command in the any directory to run the application.

 git init <br/>
 git clone https://github.com/sachinkgp/RB.git<br/>